 Now, let’s do a rundown of all of the costs associated with college, to get a better idea of what is really costs to go to University of Phoenix - Las Vegas Campus.

 What will the cost of attending University of Phoenix - Las Vegas Campus be?
 Here is a breakdown of tuition and expenses.

 |2022 Total Tuition and Expenses|

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of University of Phoenix - Las Vegas Campus undergrads use financial aid to finance their education.
-In 2021, 2,233 of the 2,301 undergrads enrolled received financial aid.
+The majority of University of Phoenix - Las Vegas Campus undergrads use financial aid to help pay for school.
+In 2022, 2,233 of the 127 undergrads enrolled received financial aid.

 The average financial aid package for a full-time, first-year student is around $5,806 a year.

 |Most Common Loans for University of Phoenix - Las Vegas Campus Students|

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.